 One of the most common reasons why ergonomics is ignored, is that we often confuse the symptoms it causes, with other conditions.

-Irene Diamond, RT, Director of Diamond Massage & Wellness Center, can provide expert help by evaluating your needs, pointing out common errors in the way tasks are carried out, designing a more ergonomic workspace and teaching you handy exercises that promote a pain-free existence.
+Irene Diamond, RT, Director of Diamond Pain Relief & Wellness Center, can provide expert help by evaluating your needs, pointing out common errors in the way tasks are carried out, designing a more ergonomic workspace and teaching you handy exercises that promote a pain-free existence.